-With many of Indiana’s 58,000 farmers beginning to harvest this season, Indiana Electric Cooperatives reminds them to practice safety – especially when working around electricity.
-Farming is one of the top 10 most dangerous jobs in the United States and 62 farmers are electrocuted every year.
-These deaths can be prevented by practicing simple safety measures.
+With many of Indiana’s 58,000 farmers beginning to plant their crops this season, Indiana Electric Cooperatives reminds them to practice safety – especially when working around electricity.
+Farming is one of the top 10 most dangerous jobs in the United States and 62 farmers are electrocuted every year, these deaths can be prevented by practicing simple safety measures.

-To prevent electrocution, safely clear combines and other harvesting equipment of overhead power lines.
+To prevent electrocution, safely clear drills, planters and other seeding equipment of overhead power lines.
 Tall equipment can come into contact with power lines if there isn’t a minimum 10-foot distance between them.
+Farmers should also keep a safe distance from power poles and guy wires when working the land or planting crops.
 And, installing waterproof and dustproof electrical boxes and outlets at the farm is an easy way to avoid electrical dangers.

 If farm equipment does come in contact with a power line while you’re inside, do not leave the machinery.
 Call 911 and tell anyone that comes to your aid to stay away from the machinery.
 If you must exit the machinery for life-threatening reasons, jump out and away from it, making sure to land with your feet together and touching.
 Then, shuffle away with your feet touching until you reach a safe distance.